 When doctors assess patients, they do what is called a differential diagnosis.
 This process involves considering all possible diagnoses for the symptoms that are present.
 Then, by doing thorough testing, the doctors can rule out medical conditions from the list of possibilities until they can make a definitive diagnosis.

-When doctors diagnose patients experiencing a stroke with the wrong illness, they may be held liable for medical malpractice if they violated the accepted standard of care with the patients.
+When doctors diagnose patients experiencing a stroke with the wrong illness, they may be held liable for medical malpractice if they violate the accepted standard of care with the patients.
 This violation means that they acted in a manner differently than another reasonably skilled doctor would have in the same situation and that the patient suffered harm as a result.

 Proving medical malpractice when a stroke is misdiagnosed is complicated and requires the expertise of a qualified malpractice attorney.
 If you suffered a stroke that was missed or misdiagnosed by a doctor, you might have a medical malpractice case.
-Contact medical malpractice attorney, Rand Spear, for a free case review and help with how to proceed.
+Contact medical malpractice attorney, Rand Spear, and his team for a free case review and help with how to proceed.